William Street, Sydney: History

-William Street was built through the farm land of the valley between the city centre and Potts Point in the 1840s to allow traffic to and from the fashionable and expensive Eastern suburbs around Elizabeth Bay.
+William Street was built through the farm land of the valley between the city centre and Potts Point in the 1830s to allow traffic to and from the fashionable and expensive Eastern suburbs around Elizabeth Bay.
 Originally the NSW Surveyor-General Thomas Mitchell wanted the street to be further to the south, but whilst he was away exploring the interior of Australia, the street was constructed in its present location.

 In the 1880s notable Australian poet Henry Lawson lived in a boarding house along William Street before he became famous for his poetry and also wrote a poem titled William Street.
 In 1909 it was decided to resume the south side of the street to widen the street into a larger boulevard style.
 The resuming was conducted between 1910 and 1914.

 In the 1930s, William Street was the location of a number of pubs and nightclubs, including the Strand Hotel, the Prince Albert Hotel and the infamous Fifty-Fifty Club, where sex workers were provided by Tilly Devine.

 During the period between World War I and World War II, William Street was the bustling centre of Sydney's automotive trade, with Yorks Motors in William House set up as the sole New South Wales distributor of Plymouth and Chrysler cars in 1932.
 William Street also once housed recording studios for the Australian Broadcasting Commission.
 The Watsons Bay tram service was opened in 1894 travelling along William Street and operated until circa 1901.
 Tram services were electrified in 1905.
 Motor buses were introduced after World War I. During the 1930s, the tram service from William Street through Kings Cross ran as frequently as one tram per minute during weekdays.
 With the combination of trams, buses and cars, the William Street, Darlinghurst Road and Victoria Street junction (Kings Cross) became one of Sydney's busiest intersections and worst bottlenecks.
 The tram line on William Street and through Kings Cross was closed on 10 July 1960, superseded by buses and later, the Eastern Suburbs railway line.

+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB).
+With the subsequent passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, the Department of Main Roads (having succeeded the MRB in 1932) extended the western end of Main Road 173 from its old terminus at the intersection of William Street and New South Head Road further west along William Street to its intersection with Palmer Street in Woolloomooloo on 2 December 1964, and eventually again further to the intersection with Crown Street on 22 January 1993.